News & Events

 Bill Nye (the Science Guy) is coming to Western

 Consider the following—Bill Nye is coming to Western on November 20.
-Remembered largely for his television program Bill Nye the Science Guy, Nye has been invited to Western by the Science Students’ Council to speak on the importance of science and further foster the pursuit of it by Western students.
+Remembered largely for his television program Bill Nye the Science Guy, Nye has been invited to Western by the Science Students’ Council to speak on the importance of science and further foster the pursuit of it by Western students

 Homecoming 2012 has brains on the mind

-Western is recognized as one of the world's leading academic institutions for the scientific exploration of brain and mind.
+Western is recognized as one of the world's leading academic institutions for the scientific exploration of

 Explaining those feelings of déjà vu